ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_045/Transcripts/Prose/gs045-1_ActInf GuestStream 045.1 ~ Ramstead & Albarracin The inner screen model of consciousness_transcript.md

 1:12:49 _Mahault:_
 Awesome.
-… Sure, go ahead, Samuel.
+Sure, go ahead, Samuel.

 1:12:56 _Samuel:_
-Yeah, about the going back to the Band psychiatrist problem and how you describe consciousness, I think it's very well, it's old in the literature that you can have information processing which is not conscious, but it's mental in some sense in other animals or the beings which are not biological beings.
+Yeah, about the going back to the blind psychiatrist problem and how you describe consciousness, I think it's very well, it's old in the literature that you can have information processing which is not conscious, but it's mental in some sense in other animals or the beings which are not biological beings.
 But when you describe your models, I know you have this level also but you also have a level of phenomenal awareness or phenomenal consciousness which you are describing.
 And I think that's the most particularly important part of the model, the phenomenal awareness part.
 And it's the part of the model that can contribute to something new to me in a sense that wasn't described.
-So I'm glad you mentioned Matzinger because Matsinger is one of the few who have described consciousness as a virtual reality.
+So I'm glad you mentioned Metzinger because Metzinger is one of the few who have described consciousness as a virtual reality.
 And what I think is interesting about describing consciousness as a virtual reality is that it makes a difference between mental information processing or unconscious information processing and those processes that are conscious because they are simulated somehow.
 So an interesting thing of having a different language to speak of conscious events is that we can then explain why they are different.
 We can explain why we have images in our head or something like that, and why these images seem to have causal powers, if they have at all.